P. K. Raja Sandow

-Raja Sandow (born P. K. Nagalingam) was an Indian film actor, film director and producer.
+Raja Sandow (born P. K. Nagalingam) was an Indian actor, film director and producer.
 He began his career as an actor in silent films and later became a prominent actor and director in Tamil and Hindi films of the 1930s.
 He is considered to be one of the pioneers of early Indian cinema.

 Biography and career

-Raja Sandow was born in Pudukottai, Tamil Nadu.
+Raja Sandow was born in Pudukottai, Tamil Nadu into a mixed Marathi and Telugu family.
 He was trained as a gymnast and started his film career as a stunt actor in S.N.
 Patankar's National Film Company at Bombay.
 He was given the name "Raja Sandow" because of his physique (after strongman Eugen Sandow).
-His first lead role was in Patankar's Bhaktha Bhodhana (1922), for which he was paid Rs.
+His first lead role was in Patankar's Bhakta Bodana (1922), for which he was paid Rs.
 101 as salary.
 He became famous by starring in silent films like Veer Bhemsen (1923), The Telephone Girl (1926).
 After acting in a few silent films he also worked as a director in Ranjit Studios for a monthly salary.
 His first film as director was Sneh Jyoti (1928).

 Returning to Tamil Nadu, he directed and acted in a number of silent films for R. Padmanaban's Associate Film Company.
 Many of his silent films had reformist social themes like Peyum pennum (1930), Nandhanar (1930), Anadhai Penn (1931), Pride of Hindustan (1931) and sathi usha sundari (1931).
 After talking films were introduced with Alam Ara in 1931, he went back to Bombay and starred in many Hindi and Tamil talkies.
 He was often paired with the actresses Gohar and Sulochana (Ruby Myers).
-Between 1932–35, he acted in many socially themed Hindi films like Shyam sundar (1932), Devaki (1934) and Indira MA (1935).
+Between 1932 and 1935, he acted in many socially themed Hindi films like Shyam sundar (1932), Devaki (1934) and Indira MA (1935).
 In 1935, he was commissioned to direct his first Tamil film Menaka and returned to Madras.
 He continued directing and acting in films till his death in 1943.
 Vasantha Sena(1936), Chalak Chor (1936), Chandra kantha (1936), Vishnuleela (1938), Thiruneelakantar (1939) and Choodamani (1941) were some of the films he directed and starred in during that period.
 The last film he worked in was Sivakavi (1943).

 Sandow suffered a heart attack and died at Coimbatore on 25 November 1943.
 He was survived by his wife Leelabai and one Son.